Rakeshsp123/voice-shopping-assistant/README.md

 1. User speaks a command
 2. Browser converts voice to text
-3. Text is sent to Flask backend
+3. Text command is sent to Flask backend
-4. Backend processes the command (NLP logic)
+4. Backend processes the command using NLP logic
 5. Shopping list is updated
-6. Result is shown on the web page
+6. Result is displayed on the web page

 ---